voxel51/fiftyone/docs/source/user_guide/annotation.rst

 more details:

 -   **label_schema** (*None*): a dictionary defining the label schema to use.
-    If this argument is provided, it takes precedence over `label_field` and `label_type`
+    If this argument is provided, it takes precedence over the remaining fields
--   **label_field** (*None*): a string indicating either a new or existing label field to annotate
+-   **label_field** (*None*): a string indicating a new or existing label field to annotate
--   **label_type** (*None*): a string indicating the type of labels to expect when creating a new `label_field`.
-Supported values are `("classification", "classifications", "detections", "polylines", "keypoints", "scalar")`
+-   **label_type** (*None*): a string or type indicating the type of labels to annotate.
+The possible label strings/types are:

+    -   `"classification"`: :class:`fiftyone.core.labels.Classification`
+    -   `"classifications"`: :class:`fiftyone.core.labels.Classifications`
+    -   `"detection"`: :class:`fiftyone.core.labels.Detection`
+    -   `"detections"`: :class:`fiftyone.core.labels.Detections`
+    -   `"polyline"`: :class:`fiftyone.core.labels.Polyline`
+    -   `"polylines"`: :class:`fiftyone.core.labels.Polylines`
+    -   `"keypoint"`: :class:`fiftyone.core.labels.Keypoint`
+    -   `"keypoints"`: :class:`fiftyone.core.labels.Keypoints`

+    You can also specify `"scalar"` for a primitive scalar field or pass any of the supported scalar field types:

+    -   :class:`fiftyone.core.fields.IntField`
+    -   :class:`fiftyone.core.fields.FloatField`
+    -   :class:`fiftyone.core.fields.StringField`
+    -   :class:`fiftyone.core.fields.BooleanField`

+    All new label fields must have their type specified via this argument or in `label_schema`
--   **classes** (*None*): a list of strings indicating the class options for either `label_field` or all fields in `label_schema` without classes specified.
+-   **classes** (*None*): a list of strings indicating the class options for `label_field` or all fields in `label_schema` without classes specified.
     All new label fields must have a class list provided via one of the supported methods.
-For existing label fields, if classes are not provided by this argument nor `label_schema`, they are parsed from :meth:`Dataset.classes <fiftyone.core.dataset.Dataset.classes>` or :meth:`Dataset.default_classes <fiftyone.core.dataset.Dataset.default_classes>`
+For existing label fields, if classes are not provided by this argument nor `label_schema`, they are parsed from :meth:`Dataset.classes <fiftyone.core.dataset.Dataset.classes>` or
+    :meth:`Dataset.default_classes <fiftyone.core.dataset.Dataset.default_classes>`
 -   **attributes** (*True*): specifies the label attributes of each label field